rfabbri/pd-macambira/externals/hcs/pan/README.txt

+A library of stereo panning algorithms from various sources.

+TODO
+====

 - check F.Moore's Elements of Computer Music for panning algorithms

-- write pan_gogins~.c in Pd

 - write all_about_panning, including graphs and discussion from http://www.csounds.com/ezine/autumn1999/beginners/